paddor/crypto_box/README.md

 Poly1305 will ensure the integrity of your data.
 Never use encryption without authentication to verify the integrity of the encrypted data.
 If you don't care if someone tampers with your data, you might as well just send plaintext.

+The memory used for the secret key is locked before the key is stored in it and zeroed out and unlocked before the programs exit.

+The current implementation never creates any (temporary) files, no matter how big the input is.
+(This might change in the future, but only encrypted data would ever be stored on the disk by the programs themselves.)